WPManageNinja/wpsocialninja-docs/guide/design/website-styling-for-feeds-and-reviews.md

 ---
-title: "Style | Feeds & Reviews | WP Social Ninja"
+title: "Style | Feeds & Reviews"
 description: ""
 ---

-# Style | Feeds & Reviews | WP Social Ninja
+# Style | Feeds & Reviews

 Changing the styles of Feeds and Reviews is a fascinating task.
 WP Social Ninja provides comprehensive website styling with multiple functionalities.
 You no longer need to use a Custom CSS code or page builder to decorate your feeds or reviews; you can instead do so directly from the WP Social Ninja dashboard.